krasimir/navigo/README.md

 ```

 The constructor of the library accepts three argument - `root`, `useHash` and `hash`.
 The first one is the main URL of
 your application.
 If you call the constructor without parameters then Navigo figures out the root URL based on your routes.
+However, this proves to lead to bugs so I strongly recommend to set a `root` value.

 If `useHash` set to `true` then the router uses an old routing approach with hash in the URL.
 Navigo anyways falls back
 to this mode if there is no History API supported.
 The `hash` parameter allows you to configure the hash character.
 To